pnuu/sky-cam/README.md

 Sky-cam
 =========

-Sky-Cam is a command-line video stacking software for linux.
+Sky-cam is a command-line video stacking software for linux.
 The software is designed to generate stacked images from a video device.

 Prerequisities
 ------------